Skip to main content

 Adding the default toolbar

-To add a toolbar, import the Toolbar component of Gantt, and add the Toolbar tag.
-You should also use the api object and pass it to the Toolbar.
+To add a toolbar, import the Toolbar component of Gantt, and add the Toolbar element.
+You should also obtain the Gantt API reference (via a ref) and pass it to the Toolbar using the api prop.

 import { getData } from "./common/data";